titanzhang/algohub.site/algo/quicksort.md

 3. For a given element find its closest element
 4. Quickly search the list to find a certain element using binary search
 5. Find the k-th largest element in the list
-6. Quickly check if a list has any duplicatesCommercial applications use Quicksort - generally it runs fast, no additional memory, this compensates for the rare occasions when it runs with O(N2)Never use in applications which require guaranteed response time:
+6. Quickly check if a list has any duplicates
+7. Commercial applications use Quicksort - generally it runs fast, no additional memory, this compensates for the rare occasions when it runs with O(N2)Never use in applications which require guaranteed response time:
-		-Life-critical (medical monitoring, life support in aircraft and space craft) -Mission-critical (monitoring and control in industrial and research plants handling dangerous materials, control for aircraft, defense, etc) unless you assume the worst-case response time.{% endcapture %}
+		* Life-critical (medical monitoring, life support in aircraft and space craft)
+		* Mission-critical (monitoring and control in industrial and research plants handling dangerous materials, control for aircraft, defense, etc)
+> unless you assume the worst-case response time.{% endcapture %}
 {% include algo.html %}